User Guide

 Exporting to CSV

-Click the Export CSV button to download the full tax history as a CSV file.
+Click the Export CSV button to download the filtered tax history as a CSV file.
+The export respects your current filters — if you're viewing Q1 for Indiana, the CSV contains only those records.
 This file is formatted for easy import into accounting software or for sharing with your tax accountant.

 Settings